Cancer Research Trip (Singapore, Taiwan March 2019)

-For some time, we have been prescribing two Japanese manufactured lactic acid fermentation supplements; LACTIS & CHITSU; both functional food supplements that are nutraceuticals.
-We have also taken both products ourselves – results have been very impressive for our both patients and us.
+For some time, we have been prescribing a Japanese manufactured lactic acid fermentation supplement called LACTIS.
+It is both a functional food supplement and a nutraceutical.
+We have also taken the product ourselves – results have been very impressive for our both patients and us.

 Rather than relying on anecdotal evidence, Grace is very particular as to the source and purity of products she prescribes for her patients.
-She needed to further investigate the manufacturing process, the science and therefore evidence-base of LACTIS & CHITSU.
+She needed to further investigate the manufacturing process, the science and therefore evidence-base of LACTIS.

 This was important with regards to impact on the gut microbiomes; especially the impact on certain cancer types.
 The importer and supplier for Taiwan had accrued valuable and valid scientific information from the Japanese that had been difficult to source from Australia.

 Further meetings in Singapore & Taiwan with hospitals, oncologists and radiation oncologist’s merged with exciting discussions with researchers of complementary medicine.
 The success of our trip was beyond our wildest expectations.
 These new collaborations will undoubtedly prove highly beneficial to many of our patients by increasing the range of both new medical treatments & complementary options not offered in Australia & NZ.

 OUR GENEROUS SPONSOR: RC, a Taiwanese businessman who has invested in healthcare, meshed with Grace’s long-term study in safe functional foods for cancer patients.
 His investigations into science-based complementary medicines meant he had often crossed investigative paths with Grace in Germany, Japan & Switzerland!